KYVENetwork/kyvejs/integrations/tendermint-bsync/README.md

 #### Step 2: Start kyve node

 The remaining installation of the KYVE protocol node is the same for every other protocol node.
 You can now follow the official docs starting from [here](https://docs.kyve.network/validators/protocol_nodes/requirements)

+The Binaries of this runtime with which to join the pool can be found here: https://github.com/KYVENetwork/kyvejs/releases?q=tendermint-bsync